pgRouting/pgrouting/src/max_flow/doc/max_flow.rst

   - :ref:`pgr_maxFlowEdmondsKarp` - Edmonds&Karp algorithm implementation for maximum flow.
   - :ref:`pgr_maxFlowBoykovKolmogorov` - Boykov&Kolmogorov algorithm implementation for maximum flow.

+The maximum flow through the graph is guaranteed to be the same with all implementations, but the actual flow through each edge may vary.

 .. toctree::
         :hidden: